papajessie/swcdocs/translate.md

     dia_raid_r_outro1 "Ha!
 Is that all they've got?
 You knocked them down a peg or two, partner!
 That's what you get, Imperial dogs!" dia_raid_vehicles_e_intro1 'Rebel scum think they can slip by our sensors with these rattling piles of scrap they call vehicles?
 They will regret attempting a raid on THIS garrison, Operative.' dia_raid_vehicles_r_intro1 "The Imperials have never been great at covert tactics, Agent.
-Your confidence tells me you're prepared to take on this raid of enemy vehicles." dia_sce_1_gwar_e_0_intro1 "Partner, I'm hearin' chatter in the Cantina that someone's taken exception to our operations here." dia_sce_1_gwar_e_0_intro2 "From what I've heard, some pretty hefty mercs are on their way.
+Your confidence tells me you're prepared to take on this raid of enemy vehicles." dia_rogue1v3_00 "Hey, partner.
+Kada Jahr contacted me with a good offer.
+We should take her on up on it, before it's gone." dia_rogue1v3_02 'The Data Fragments are found in [c][F2D62F]Weapons Research Crates[-][/c].
+This can get you access to elite mercenaries, starfighters, and equipment.
+Some of this gear is even more powerful than before!' dia_rogue1v3_03 "Earn these crates by completing my special [c][F2D62F]objectives[-][/c].
+I don't mind trading them for crystals, either." dia_rogue1v3_e_01 'Hello, Operative.
+I have another line on Data Fragments taken from the Empire’s old Advanced Weapons Research division, the one that used to be directed by Orson Krennic.' dia_rogue1v3_e_04 "I'll have these crates for a [c][F2D62F]limited time[-][/c].
+Believe me, Operative, you don't want to miss these Data Fragments." dia_rogue1v3_r_01 'Hello, Agent.
+I have another line on Data Fragments taken from the Empire’s old Advanced Weapons Research division, the one that used to be directed by Orson Krennic.' dia_rogue1v3_r_04 "I'll have these crates for a [c][F2D62F]limited time[-][/c].
+Believe me, Agent, you don't want to miss these Data Fragments." dia_sce_1_gwar_e_0_intro1 "Partner, I'm hearin' chatter in the Cantina that someone's taken exception to our operations here." dia_sce_1_gwar_e_0_intro2 "From what I've heard, some pretty hefty mercs are on their way.
 We best be on alert." dia_sce_1_gwar_e_1_intro1 'Looks like what I overheard at the Cantina was true.
 Scouts are reporting mercs inbound!'